Skip to content

 2.3 Relational and Logical Operators

-Relational operators are used for comparison and return an integer result (0 for false, non-zero for true):
+Relational operators are used for comparisons and return an integer result (0 for false, non-zero for true):

 c